-In last semester of 2012, animaná has taken part in the Greenshowroom - Berlin and the Source Expo - London (organized by the Ethical Fashion Forum).
+In last semester of 2014, animaná has taken part at the fair 1618 Sustainable Luxury in Paris and at the Source Expo - London (organized by the Ethical Fashion Forum).
 We have also participated in the Source Summit (online event) providing information on indigenous natural fibers from Latin America, the situation of the local fashion and ethical fashion, and commenting on the actions that we are undertaking in promoting a more sustainable fashion on the continent.

-In addition, we have taken part of the First Camelid Producers Meeting of Argentina (July 26, 2012), and Exhibe Peru 2012: the show that takes place in the framework of the celebration of national holidays in Peru.
+In addition, we have taken part of Exhibe Peru 2014: the show that takes place in the framework of the celebration of national holidays in Peru.
 Here we have contacted and shared market experiences and knowledge with local cooperatives.